wizzat/arsimto/README.md

 1. I have thousands of assets.
 2. The assets are related in multiple ways.
 3. What are all the assets related to each other?
-4. What are some of the attributes around the asset?
+4. What is some data about the asset?

 The solution:
 =============